 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is in 2 and 3 star small, family run hotels along the way.
+On the last night the accommodation is in a 4 star hotel.
 The food is delicious and traditional of the region.

 Spring and autumn is generally a good time to visit and the days are sunny and warm (25 Celsius).
 In the summer it can be very hot with temperatures exceeding 30 Celsius on a regular basis.